alkesh26/hackerearth-solutions/README.md

 # Coding Challenges Solutions

 I have added my coding approach to solve problems on various coding platforms.
-For now I have added solutions to questions I have solved on Hackeearth.
+For now I have added solutions to questions I have solved on Hackerearth.

 ### Hackerearth
 #### Basic Programming